hebcal/hebcal-js/README.md

 The number of minutes after sunset can be customized with the `Hebcal.holidays.Event.havdalah` property.

+#### `Hebcal.holidays.Event.prototype.routine()`

+Returns a Boolean, whether or not this is a "routine" event.
+This can be used by programs wishing to omit certain types of events.

+The default routine events are `Shabbat` and `Erev Shabbat`.
+This can be customized by changing the `Hebcal.holidays.Event.prototype.routine.names` array.

 #### `Hebcal.holidays.Event.isIL`

 Boolean, are we in Israel?
 Is not automatically set.
 Default `false`.